eigentaylor/eigentaylor.github.io/_previews/2026-06-17-perfect-approval.md

 > **Theorem:** (Vorsatz, 2007) Approval voting is the *unique* voting system that is anonymous, neutral, strictly monotone, and strategyproof on dichotomous preferences.\label{approval-unique}

-It's not just that Approval happens to be so, it's that Approval is the *only* system that can satisfy these criteria.
+It's not just that Approval happens to be so, it's that Approval is the *only* system that can satisfy all of these criteria simultaneously.
 If you define a voting system that is anonymous, neutral, strictly monotone, and strategyproof on dichotomous preferences, then you can show it is *exactly* Approval voting.
 No other system can satisfy these criteria.
 And it gets even better...

 > **Theorem:** (Vorsatz, 2007) The four criteria of anonymity, neutrality, strict monotonicity, and strategyproofness on dichotomous preferences are independent (Theorem \ref{approval-unique} is "tight").
 That is, for each criterion, there exists a voting system that satisfies the other three criteria but violates that one.